List of Fudge series characters: Henry Bevelheimer

 The elevator operator, whom seems to know everybody in the apartment.
 Henry and Peter get along very well.
 On one occasion (in Superfudge), he scolded Peter for siccing Turtle on Sheila after she and Peter got into an argument.
 In Double Fudge, he helps out with Uncle Feather's brief period of being unable to talk, and is then later promoted to superintendent of the building (which is also his job in the TV series) and converts the elevator to self-service.

 Dr. Cone

 The family pediatrician in Tales of a Fourth Grade Nothing, to whom Anne turns for advice when Fudge eats flowers, falls from the jungle gym, and refuses to eat.
 Despite Dr. Cone's assurances that most of the problems are normal for small children, even that will often fail to sway Anne's fretfulness.
 He offers reassurance to Peter when Fudge swallows his turtle.

 Dr. Brown

 The family dentist in Tales of a Fourth Grade Nothing.
 He went to school and is personal friends with Warren, who calls him "Dusty".
-Peter even remarked that Dr. Cone is always saying he "takes special good care of me and Fudge because we're chips off the old block (the old block being my father)".
+Peter even remarked that Dr. Brown is always saying he "takes special good care of me and Fudge because we're chips off the old block (the old block being my father)".
 He does not allow fretful parents in the room when he is working on young patients.